 Set a plumb line with a level to start your first sheet.
 On small pieces, you can use a paintbrush to apply the paste to the back of the wallpaper.
-“Book” each piece for five minutes before hanging it (see our online story for more on this technique).
+“Book” each piece for five minutes before hanging it.
 Booking allows the paper to relax and return to its original width before it goes on the wall.

 Photos 1 – 3 offer pro tips for making the job go smoothly.

 “We used tough-as-nails high-end wallpaper.
 Since we used so little, it was cheap and went up really fast.
 It definitely pulls the whole room together.”

 Have the necessary tools for this DIY project lined up before you start—you’ll save time and frustration.